PixarAnimationStudios/OpenSubdiv/documentation/osd_shader_interface.rst

 Basic
 =====

-From 3.0, **Osd** tessellation shaders can be used as a set of functions from client shader code.
-In order to tessellate **Osd** patches, client shader code should perform following processes (regular B-spline patch case):
+Starting with 3.0, **Osd** tessellation shaders can be used as a set of functions from client shader code.
+In order to tessellate **Osd** patches, client shader code should perform the following steps (regular B-spline patch case):

 * In a tessellation control shader
     1. fetch a PatchParam for the current patch